GeorgeNonis/personal_portfolio/README.md

 ### Target of my website

 <p>
-        <h3>My portfolio is not only just to use it as a live CV but also to showcase my skills as a developer</h3>
+        <h3>My portfolio:notebook_with_decorative_cover: is not only just to use it as a live CV but also to showcase my skills as a developer</h3>
         <h3>It was defenitely a challenged as I had to learn and use <img alt="Javascript" src="./imgs/threejs.svg" width="35"/></h3>
 </p>